Academic Calendar 2024-2025

 1. Acquaintance with the history of computer-generated imagery and graphical interfaces.

-2. Critically analyse the aesthetics of operational and interactive images.
+2. Critically analyze the aesthetics of operational and interactive images.

 3. Incorporate virtual simulation and computer vision techniques in a filmmaking workflow.